 Maybe there’s a reason you and I sometimes wonder why Christians go to church.
 Maybe church was never meant to be just another place to go.
 With that, here are 5 reasons not to go to church.

-Fine print: I’m not telling anyone to cut ties with a local church that’s following Christ together.
+Fine print: I’m not telling anyone to cut ties with a local gathering that’s following Christ together.
 But, today is as good a day as any to stop just going to church and to start being the Church instead.
 I’ll explain.

 You’re raising kids, making friends, trying to figure out marriage, work, health, and finances.
 Who has time to go one more place?

-Reason No. 2 to stop going to church: You go digital.
-Why go to church if you could just listen to a podcast or read something on your phone?
+Why gather when you could just listen to a podcast or read something on your phone?

 Churches have some weird people.
 They smile at you.
 They seem to want to get to know you.
-They give their money and time to help and serve at church and in their communities.
+They give their money and time to help and serve in their communities.
 Nobody can just be that nice, right?
 They might think differently from you, or they might even be really similar to you.
 It can be hard to tell, but weird people alone are a reason to stop just going to church.

 People at church are always fighting things.
 Fighting addictions, fighting for marriages, fighting for neighborhoods, fighting despair, even fighting suicidal thoughts.

-Reason No. 5 to stop going to church: Honestly, church is not some place you can just “go to.”
-Churches will at some point ask you to serve your community, help with kids, get to know other people, even help other people, welcome people, invite your friends, give, mentor someone, and tell others about Jesus.
+Churches will, at some point, ask you to serve your community, help with kids, get to know others, even help others, welcome people, invite your friends, give, mentor someone, and tell others about Jesus.

 Reason No. 5 to start being the Church: We don’t go to church—we are the Church, and we’re going somewhere.
-At Life.Church, we say, “We’re not spiritual consumers.
+We’re not spiritual consumers.
 We’re spiritual contributors.
-We are the Church and we exist for the world.”
+We are the Church and we exist for the world.

-Okay, are you ready to stop just going to church and start being the church?
-At Life.Church we love to host Open Door events to help people like you learn more about how to find a place to belong at Life.Church.
-Ask about the next Open Door at your physical location or at Life.Church Online.
-We’d love to see you there.
+Okay, are you ready to stop just going to church and start being the Church?
+At Life.Church we host Known events to help people like you learn more about how to be the Church in your community today.

 P.S.
 There’s a Bible Plan like this, full of Scriptures about God’s intention for church.